Chapter 11 : Chapter Eleven - Avrille

 “Thanks,” I said with a smile, which for some reason made Fred blush bright red, and stepped up and through the hole in the wall.

 I was immediately hit with numerous smells and sounds.
 I couldn’t see anything straight away because the entire room was filled with steam.
 Even though it was impossible to discern any particulars of the room more than a foot or two in front of me, the echoing of the continuous clanging and the encompassing sound of rushing water led me to believe the room was as cavernous as the Great Hall itself.
-The air was filled with the tart scent of dishwashing liquid.
-Mixed in with the soap was an older smell of cooked meat and baked bread, making me fairly sure I had been brought to Hogwarts’ kitchens.
+The air was filled with the tart scent of dishwashing soap.
+Mixed in with the lemony fragrance was an older smell of cooked meat and baked bread, making me fairly sure I’d been brought to Hogwarts’s kitchens.
 Turning back, I could just make out Fred as he climbed in after me.

-“Er… He should be around here somewhere,” Fred yelled over the noise.
+“Er … He should be around here somewhere,” Fred yelled over the noise.
 “George and I saw the house-elves feeding a Siamese when we were down here a little while ago.”
 Fred motioned for me to follow him once more as he started carefully forward.
-We waved our hands in front our faces trying to clear away some of the steam.
-Still we nearly both tripped as two house-elves appeared in front of us.
+We waved our hands in front our faces, trying to clear away some of the steam.
+Still, we nearly both tripped as two house-elves appeared in front of us out of nowhere.

 “Is you requiring more pies, young sir?” one of the elves piped up.
 Fred’s face reddened once more.